marando/Units/README.md

 ```

 #### Normalizing Angles
-An `Angle` can easily be normalized to a convenient interval as such:
+If you need to normalize an `Angle` to a specific interval you can do it as such:
 ```php
 echo Angle::fromDeg(480)->norm(0, 360);      // normalize to [0, +2π]    Output: 120°0'0".0
 echo Angle::fromDeg(700)->norm(0, 180);      // normalize to [0, +π]     Output: 160°0'0".0